yohoadam/actorsHITS-1/crawler/README.md

 + Name
 + Database ID
 + A genre list that includes the movie IDs of movies in each genre that feature the actor
-+ A movie list containing the database ID, title, rating, vote count, genre list, and director(s) information for every movie featuring the actor.
++ A movie list containing the database ID, title, rating, vote count, genre list, and director(s) information for every movie featuring the actor

 ##### create_movies_json.py
 Similar to <code>create_actors_json.py</code>, only outputting movie information instead of actor information.
 Each line outputted to file contains a single movie's: